-Until 1 April 2014, the Office of Fair Trading (OFT) was responsible for overseeing the CCA.
+Until 1April 2014, the Office of Fair Trading (OFT) was responsible for overseeing the CCA.
 It issued licenses to firms, such as credit providers and motor dealers, who engaged in regulated consumer credit activities and ensured compliance with the Act's provisions to help protect consumer credit customers.
 Enforcement work at local level was carried by Trading Standards Offices.

-With effect from 1 April 2014, the OFT was closed and its functions largely divided between the Competition and Markets Authority (CMA) and the Financial Conduct Authority (FCA), which has assumed responsibility for regulating consumer credit (see 'The FCA and principles-based regulation' module).
-Some parts of the CCA have been abolished, but the majority of its provisions remain in force and have been carried over into new rules made by the FCA in its Handbook.
+With effect from 1 April 2014, the Financial Conduct Authority (FCA), assumed responsibility for regulating consumer credit (see 'The Financial Conduct Authority (FCA)' module).
 The specific rules for firms carrying our consumer credit activities are set out in the FCA's Consumer Credit Sourcebook (referred to as 'CONC').
 CONC is available here.